TanayP99/Data-Viz-Portfolio/final_project_TanayParikh.md

 My story will start my talking about the problem , what are the issues that lead to it and its consequences , what are possible solutions and how beneficial it can be and I will end with a call to action which every single reader can implement from day 1 without any constraints.
 That is my goal - to show my readers that exercise is not complicated , it is easy and you just need to start !
 Below is a draft of how I plan to narrate this story

+I will be using some personal data I have collected from my Iphone regarding my sleep and genera

 1. Setup (Understanding the Problem):
 High screen time and sedentary lifestyles are leading to stress, anxiety, and depression, creating a cycle of worsening mental health.